yearn/yearn-devdocs/docs/developers/security/EMERGENCY.md

 - Prepare and Execute Core Dev Multi-sig transactions and operations
 - Revoke a Strategy
-- Set vault in Shutdown shutdown mode
+- Set vault in Emergency Shutdown mode

 ### Web Lead